ManojBableshwar/AzureML/docs/components.md

 * Registering with the workspace so that users and search and find something they want to reuse.
 * Supporting versioning so that authors make informed updates while letting users to use prior versions or switch to new versions as per their preferences.

-As next steps:
+Next steps:
-* Learn how to run multiple components with data dependencies between them in Pipeline Jobs.
+* Learn how to run multiple components with data dependencies between them in Pipeline Jobs - link tbd
-* More component types: Sweep Component.
+* Explore more component types - link tbd
+* Review the `Command Component` schema to understand the exhaustive list of fields supported: https://azuremlsdk2.blob.core.windows.net/latest/commandComponent.schema.json